 - Finding ways to create new income, mostly for the future.

 - Managing my three rental units more efficiently.
 I have almost given up several times in the last few years.
 The landlord business can be really tough some days!.
+(To be a landlord or not to be?)

 - Becoming healthier, happier and reach a better work-life balance.